 According to the CDC, people under the age of 19 who are on aspirin therapy as well as people taking steroid medications on a regular basis should also be vaccinated.

-Workers in public settings have more risk of exposure to the disease, so it’s very important that they receive a vaccination.
-People who are in regular contact with at-risk individuals, such as the elderly and children, should also be vaccinated.
-Those people include:
+Workers in public settings have more risk for exposure to the disease, so it’s very important that they receive a vaccination.
+People who are in regular contact with at-risk individuals like the elderly and children should also be vaccinated.

 - daycare employees